Jewish Man Finds Shorts With Swastika While Shopping At Goodwill

 PASADENA (CBSLA) — It was the ultimate symbol of hate sewn into a pair of shorts.

-A Swastika reared its ugly head at a Pasadena Goodwill store in front of the wrong person.
+A swastika appeared at a Pasadena Goodwill store in front of the wrong person.
 Vadim Kolosov came upon them as he was doing some summer shopping.

 “The fact that it was hanging there it means that someone brought it – it means that someone had the shorts in the first place.
 They donated them to the Goodwill, someone at the Goodwill taking them, cleaning them, labeling them,” Kolosov said.